bserdar/oca-spec/RFCs/003-bserdar-schema-format/README.md

 ```

-`attributes` term is used in schema bases and overlays.
-It defines a
+`attributes` term is used in schema layers.
+It defines a nested
-nested attribute structure:
+attribute structure:

 ```
 "attributes": {